bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * Possibility to reply to your own (misspelled) message in a relation that would hide or strike through the old one and show the corrected content instead.
 * Both previous replies to the old message and new ones should be linked to the new one, but in a way so that it would be obvious that they were in reaction to different text (click to reveal, etc.).

+### Message correction suggestions

+* Allow editing the posts of other users
+* Submit a suggested rewording to the author
+* They could accept it to be applied through #forked_message_correction
+* After the edit is applied, the edit suggestion could be removed

 ### Aggregated message reactions